+Furthermore, due to their long wooly manes, brushings will need to be done in a consistent manner, being at least 2-3 times per week, unless he is molting – at which time he will need to be brushed daily.
 These brushings are very important to rabbits with longer fur because mats develop very quickly and easily and if left un-attended, can cause the rabbit pain and even skin infections.
 So keep in mind that daily care is required!
 Also, don’t forget to do your basic weekly health exams, as well as monthly nail trimmings.

 Lionhead Rabbit lifespan

 The purchase of the Lionhead itself will vary from a ballpark figure of $20.00 to $125.00, depending upon the quality of rabbit you choose to have, where you buy it from, and whether or not it is pedigreed.
-If you are interested in owning one as a pet, a pedigree is not needed.
+If you are interested in owning one as a pet, a pedigree is not required.
 However, if you are considering breeding them, and / or showing them, a pedigree will be needed and it would be necessary to buy the best quality of rabbit that you can afford and that is available to purchase.

-The costs involved in owning one Lionhead can vary greatly depending on how basic or elaborate you want to be.
+The costs involved in owning a Lionhead can vary greatly depending on how basic or elaborate you want to be.
 On the average scale, however, by the time you add in the cost of the rabbit, the hutch or cage, feed, hay, treats, basic grooming and medical supplies, you can expect to pay in the wide-range of $300.00 – $750.00 for one year.
 From there, price can go up substantially if you opt to buy a show quality rabbit.
 Furthermore, if you choose to participate in showing the expense will continue to increase, based on how many times you show and the distance traveled to do so.

-If you are interested in buying a Lionhead, we suggest that you only buy from reputable breeders, rather than from 3rd-parties, such as pet stores.
+We suggest that you only buy from reputable breeders, rather than from 3rd-parties, such as pet stores.
+See our for sale page.
 In order to make it easier to reach out to these Breeders, we have created a breeders section where you can simply “find a breeder” that suits you the best.
 If you are breeder and you would like to be on our list, you would only have to send us an e-mail and share some details about your rabbitry, basic location, preferred method of contact, and the colors you work with.

 Lionheads were first created in Belgium by crossing two different dwarf sized breeds, although the debate of which two breeds were used, exactly, has left many scratching their heads in wonder.
 However, in doing the specific breed-crossing (quite possibly being that of a Swiss Fox and Netherland Dwarf) that was used, there was a gene mutation that occurred, causing this new breed to consistently produce a line of wool around the head region, and often times the flanks as well.
 This mutated gene is now referred to as the “mane” gene.